MNRS/Joseph & Jean Buckwalter Grant

 Jean Buckwalter was married to Dr. Buckwalter and was a graduate of the University of Northern Iowa.
 She was an organizational wizard who worked in advertising and marketing and became secretary to the Chairman of the U of I, Department of Surgery.
 In Chapel Hill, Jean did volunteer work with various non profits including United Way, Presbyterian Women, Meals on Wheels, and Inter-Faith Council.
 Jean was a strong, intelligent, curious woman who held people to high standards, yet was insightful and compassionate.
 Her interests included bridge, travel, reading and public policy.
 Her most important quality was an indomitable, confident spirit that could not be broken through personal health challenges and misfortunes.
 She created a strong sense of family and assisted them in achieving their full potential in life as mother/stepmother to 6 children, 13 grandchildren and 10 great-grandchildren.

 This $2,500 grant was made possible through a bequest from the estate of Dr. Joseph and Jean Buckwalter to their son and daughter-in-law, Jody and Kitty Buckwalter.
 The purpose of this grant is to support the research development of budding scholars in the Midwest Region, especially those with interests in cancer and depression.
+All applicants MUST be current active members of MNRS to be eligible for this grant.

 Please Note: Doctoral students may only apply for dissertation awards.